Trump says a Biden-Harris administration would 'destroy' country, economy

 President Trump touted the United States’ economic recovery in the wake of the coronavirus pandemic on Monday, claiming his administration could create up to 10 million new jobs in 2021 -- while slamming his Democratic rival Joe Biden, calling him a “pawn” for China, saying he “doesn’t have a clue" and warning that he would "destroy" the economy.

-The president, during a Labor Day press conference at the White House, touted his administration’s efforts, again saying the U.S. is in the midst of a “V-shaped recovery” amid the coronavirus pandemic, and citing how 1.4 million new jobs were added in the month of August.
+The president, during a Labor Day press conference at the White House, touted his administration’s efforts, saying the U.S. is in the midst of a “V-shaped recovery” and citing how 1.4 million new jobs were added in the month of August.

-TRUMP THANKS JOHN KELLY AIDE WHO DENIED HEARING PRESIDENT CALL FALLEN MARINES LOSERS
+TRUMP CLAIMS CORONAVIRUS VACCINE MIGHT BE DELIVERED SOON: 'YOU COULD HAVE A VERY BIG SURPRISE COMING UP'

 Trump then shifted to the 2020 presidential race, pointing to Biden’s running mate, Sen. Kamala Harris, D-Calif., whom he called “the most liberal person in Congress,” saying that a potential Biden-Harris administration “would destroy this country and the economy.”

-“If Biden wins, China wins, because China will own this country,” Trump said Monday.
+“If Biden wins, China wins, because China will own this country,” Trump said.
 “And hopefully you’re not going to be able to find that out.”

 He added: “This is the most important election in our history.”